"The art of being wise is the art of knowing what to overlook."

 Discernment

-Discernment is the inner clarity that lets you see what is real, what matters, and what supports growth.
-It is the ability to sense, "What is actually happening here?" and "What is the next good step?"
+Discernment is the inner clarity that lets us see what is real, what matters, and what supports growth.
+It cuts through noise to ask: "What is actually happening here?" and "What is the next good step?"

 Where raw insight can be sweeping or abstract, discernment grounds the Magician.
 It keeps wisdom tied to reality so knowing becomes lived, practical change.

 A discerning person cuts through noise to what is essential.
 He senses the gap between appearance and reality.
-He sees what is helpful versus what only looks good for a moment and stays oriented to truth, even if uncomfortable.
+He sees what is helpful versus what only looks good and stays oriented to truth, even when uncomfortable.

 Discernment is not cold analysis or harsh judgment.
-It blends contact with experience, curiosity about what is real, kindness for yourself and others, and practical guidance.
+It brings together contact with experience, curiosity about what is real, kindness for ourselves and others, and practical guidance.

 Discernment and the Magician

 At its best, the Magician perceives beyond the obvious.
 Discernment keeps this perception honest, grounded, and humane.
-It helps test insights against reality, not get lost in them.
+It tests insights against reality without getting lost in them.

-Think of discernment as an inner guidance: "Here is where you are.
+Think of discernment as inner guidance: "Here is where we are.
 Here is what is true.
 Here is the next step."

-This guidance does not hand you rigid rules.
-It orients you toward what is more real and whole.
+This guidance doesn't hand us rigid rules.
+It orients us toward what is more real and whole.

 The Shadows of Discernment